jooby-project/jooby/md/working-with-data.md

 In order to support multiples view engine, a view engine is allowed to throw a ```java.io.FileNotFoundException``` when a template can't be resolved it.
 This gives the chance to the next view resolver to load the template.

-There is no much to say about views & engines, any other detail or documentation should be provided in the specific [module](/doc/parser-and-renderer)
+There is no much to say about views and template engines, any other detail or documentation should be provided in the specific [module](/doc/parser-and-renderer)